 A little change in flavors and weekly dinner sometimes is a very welcome treat for our spoiled taste buds.
 So I finally picked up the plan again to cook a little piece of Thai delight tonight.
 It also helps that we have a large Chinese supermarket in town where you can get pretty much everything under the sun.

-Whenever I walk past it, that’s usually when the IKEA syndrome kicks in.
+Whenever I walk past it, that is usually when the IKEA syndrome kicks in.

-We ordered this black pepper beef a lot back when we were in Thailand.
+We ordered this black pepper steak recipe and rice a lot back when we were staying in Phuket, Thailand.